cambridge-cares/TheWorldAvatar/Agents/FenlandTrajectoryAgent/README.md

 - Post request to instantiate all GPS trajectory data to KG
 > ./gpstasks/fenlandtrajectoryagent/process_and_instantiate

 Additionally, services above can be triggered using Client URL (CURL) from a bash terminal.
 This method provides a straightforward and scriptable way to interact with the agent.
 An example CURL command used to load the GPS trajectory files is displayed in [CURL commands folder].
-In this example, the stack is assumed at port 3840.

 &nbsp;
 # Authors